HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 === "Containers"

-Starting with the CF212 release, we are transitioning to using relative hostnames within our internal configurations.
-We do this to enable the use of multiple hostnames for Kubernetes-based deployments.
+We are transitioning to using relative hostnames within our internal configurations.
+This is to enable the use of multiple hostnames for Kubernetes-based deployments.
 This transition begins with Content Composer and Digital Asset Management having relative hostnames as their default configuration.
 Kubernetes-based deployments should continue to work as intended without any changes.

 !!! note "Action Required for Hybrid Deployments"